Drezbo/LOR.GG/README.md

 3. Add Discord credentials in a `.env` file
 3. Run `node index.js`
 4. Interact with your Discord bot via your web browser

-## Legends of Runeterra update:

-The above is the original documentation and the tutorial followed to set up this bot.
-The bot in this repo has been updated to have these commands:

-- `!deck {code}`
-  - Prints the given deck in an embedded message.

 ## License